Sandy4321/Effective-Quadratures/README.md

 <br>

 # Downloads
 Visit the [Downloads](https://github.com/Effective-Quadratures/Effective-Quadratures/releases/tag/v4.0) section and get the latest release version.
+Development is very active right now, stay tuned for a new release in the second week of February 2017.

 # Installation
 For installation on Mac and Linux systems, simply type the following into the terminal.